cockroachdb/docs/_includes/v21.2/sql/multiregion-movr-regional-by-row.md

-All of the tables except `promo_codes` are geographically specific, and updated very frequently.
+All of the tables except `promo_codes` contain rows which are partitioned by region, and updated very frequently.
 For these tables, the right table locality for optimizing access to their data is [`REGIONAL BY ROW`](multiregion-overview.html#regional-by-row-tables).

 Apply this table locality to the remaining tables.
 These statements use a `CASE` statement to put data for a given city in the right region and can take around 1 minute to complete for each table.